AlecM33/Werewolf/README.md

 If you simply want to run the app on the default port of **5000**:

-`npm run start:dev` (if developing on a linux machine)<br>
+`npm start:dev` (if developing on a linux machine)<br>
-`npm run start:dev:windows` (if developing on a windows machine)
+`npm start:dev:windows` (if developing on a windows machine)

 This command uses <a href="https://www.npmjs.com/package/nodemon">nodemon</a>
 to listen for changes to **server-side code** (Node.js modules) and automatically restart the server.
-If you do not want this, run instead `npm run start:dev:no-hot-reload` or `npm run start:dev:windows:no-hot-reload`.
+If you do not want this, run instead `npm start:dev:no-hot-reload` or `npm start:dev:windows:no-hot-reload`.

-If you are making changes to client-side javascript, in a separate terminal, execute `npm run build:dev`.
+If you are making changes to client-side javascript, in a separate terminal, execute `npm build:dev`.
 This uses <a href="https://webpack.js.org/">
 Webpack</a> to bundle javascript from the `client/src` directory and place it in the `client/dist` directory, which is ignored by Git.
 This command uses the `--watch` flag, which means the process will continue to run in this terminal, watching for changes within the `client/src` directory and re-bundling automatically.
 You